-Sharing its border with Germany, Slubice is a gateway between both continents and exposes that with their use of both German and Polish, although many citizens can only express their thoughts in Polish.
+Sharing its border with Germany, Slubice is a gateway between both countries and showcases that with their use of both German and Polish in the city, although many citizens can only express their thoughts in Polish.
 Restaurants are an exception in many circumstances, although menus majority of the time will be written in Polish, German and English.
 This gateway shows the little town of Slubice and their amazing architecture which was once part of German territory before WW2.

 Although Poland’s capital, Warsaw, is the city which grabs the most tourists out of any other place in Poland, there is a little gem situated nearly two hours, driving distance, from Slubice called Gorzów Wielkopolski.
 Poland is surrounded by memories of WW2 including the ever famous concentration camp, but museums offering machinery, tanks, weapons can be found in this little city.
 With its eerie post-war feel on the streets as houses in which Germans were forced to leave or be killed are now occupied by the Polish residents, you can learn a lot about the catastrophic world event.